LaurenceMolloy/RepoDash/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
-_If there are any other relevant details that you believe may be relevant to this situation, please state them here_
+_If there are any other details that you believe may be relevant to this situation, please state them here_